-Assessments.
+Assessments

 Students learn more by applying and explaining ideas to others, thus, the course requires the following activities:

-- Lectures and reading assignments: students are expected to attend the online classes and read all texts indicated in the weekly reading assignments. - Class participation: Students are stimulated to contribute questions, answers and comments during class, and participate in online discussions in Piazza. - Project assignments: Students will work individually on a software project with incremental deliverables to put in practice concepts and technologies discussed in class.
+- Lectures and reading assignments: students are expected to attend the classes and read all texts indicated in the weekly reading assignments. - Class participation: Students are stimulated to contribute questions, answers and comments during class, and participate in online discussions in Piazza. - Project assignments: Students will work individually on a software project with incremental deliverables to put in practice concepts and technologies discussed in class.
 We'll use AWS Academy for the project. - Weekly quizzes: These are short online questions derived from the reading assignments and lectures, to be answered individually.
+All quizzes will count towards your grade, that is, we are NOT going to drop the lowest grade.